Commitment to Diversity, Equity, and Inclusion

 Financial grant applications for the 2019-2020 school year must be submitted to FAST by or before January 31, 2019.

 The Community School awards need-blind merit scholarships to deserving rising 9th graders.
 Prospective students have an opportunity to demonstrate their abilities in three academic areas - math, writing, and/or Spanish.
 A scholarship will be awarded to the top performing student in each area.
-These opportunities will be offered at The Community School, with exact dates and times, along with additional details, to be announced.
+These opportunities will be offered at The Community School, on March 11th and 12th, 2019.

 The Jackson Hole Community School has four named scholarships, described below.
 These scholarships are awarded to rising 10th, 11th, and 12th graders, based on need and merit.